 ▪ NOAA Radar US: This app gives real-time animated radar images and an interactive map with National Weather Service weather alerts and weather info for your exact location.
 And it’s free.

-▪ Local weather alerts: All of the local TV stations – WRAL, WTVD and WNCN – have apps with weather alerts that give warnings about severe weather in your area.
+▪ Local weather alerts: Your local TV stations should have apps with weather alerts that give warnings about severe weather in your area.
 These are particularly useful when storms spawn tornadoes.
+Download one or all of them right now.

 Preserve your battery